asiekierka/micro-lua-ds/README.md

 * _Nifi_: MicroLua allows you to make your console communicate with other ones Ad-hoc
 * _Sound system_: based on the Mixmod library, uLua can play MOD and WAV sounds based on a soundbank system
 * _Fat access_: full access to the content of your card; uLua also implements a built-in library to manage INI config files
-* _Embedded File System (EFS)_: you can make a special MicroLua version to embed your scripts inside the Lua interpreter
+* _NitroFS support_: you can make a special MicroLua version to embed your scripts inside the Lua interpreter
 * _Rumble and motion_: if you have the required hardware, you can use uLua to make your NDS shake and detect its movements